TalalWasim/Video-FocalNets/README.md

 Alternatively, the `DATA.ROOT`, `DATA.TRAIN_FILE`, and `DATA.VAL_FILE` paths can be set directly in the config files provided in the `configs` directory.
 We also provide bash scripts to train Video-FocalNets on various datasets in the `scripts` directory.

+Additionally, the TRAIN.PRETRAINED_PATH can be set (either in the config file or bash script) to provide a pretrained model to initialize the weights.
+To initialize from the ImageNet-1K weights please refer to the [FocalNets](https://github.com/microsoft/FocalNet) repository and download the [FocalNet-T-SRF](https://github.com/microsoft/FocalNet/releases/download/v1.0.0/focalnet_tiny_srf.pth), [FocalNet-S-SRF](https://github.com/microsoft/FocalNet/releases/download/v1.0.0/focalnet_small_srf.pth) or [FocalNet-B-SRF](https://github.com/microsoft/FocalNet/releases/download/v1.0.0/focalnet_base_srf.pth) to initialize Video-FocalNet-T, Video-FocalNet-S or Video-FocalNet-B respectively.
+Alternatively, one of the provided pretrained Video-FocalNet models can also be utilized to initialize the weights.

 ## Citation
 If you find our work, this repository, or pretrained models useful, please consider giving a star :star: and citation.